wach128/cordova-plugin-health/README.md

 ## Warning about Health Connect

 This is a complete rewrite of the Android version of the plugin to support the new [HealthConnect API](https://developer.android.com/health-and-fitness/guides/health-connect).
-Google Fit APIs are deprecated and [should be made obsolete in 2024](https://developer.android.com/health-and-fitness/guides/health-connect/migrate/comparison-guide#turn-down-fit-android).
+Google Fit APIs are deprecated and [will be made obsolete in 2024](https://developer.android.com/health-and-fitness/guides/health-connect/migrate/comparison-guide#turn-down-fit-android).

 Google Fit is no longer supported by this plugin.
-If, for any masochistic reason, you want to use Google Fit, you need to use an older version of this pluign (2.X.X).
+If, for any masochistic reason, you want to use Google Fit, you need to use an older version of this pluign (2.1.1).

+Please be remindful that ***THIS IS STILL A WORK-IN-PROGRESS***.
+While all functionalities listed here are implemented and working, there are several data types that were supported in older versions and are not supported in this version *YET*.
+If you need support for a given data type, please check if it is already implemented in iOS, then either add support in Java and send a pull request, or add an issue and I will prioritize it.

 ## Installation